mat-docs/RTA.Site/docs/devguide/tutorials/live/index.md

 If a service says it is `Unhealthy`, the console log output should say why.

-### GRPC
+### gRPC

-The [Stream Service](../../../services/rta-streamsvc/README.md) does not introduce any new GRPC interfaces to check.
+The [Stream Service](../../../services/rta-streamsvc/README.md) does not introduce any new gRPC interfaces to check.

 ## Step 4: Run the Demo